unstoppabledomains/dev-docs/login-with-unstoppable/login-faq.md

 ## Will Login be a paid service?

-No, Login with Unstoppable is a free feature members get with the purchase/ownership of their NFT Domain.
+No, Login with Unstoppable is a free feature members get with the purchase/ownership of their web3 domain.
 It is free to use and free for apps to integrate.

 [comment]: # (How is this different from Facebook Login or Google Login?)